The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 As the cup runneth over, thus the solute fills full and the absolute is attained that thou art.
 Such a time demands respect as stillness and openness, intellectual surrender.
 Om.

 I learned: The Self, the undying flame in the heart.
 The initiator of breath.
-The unknown, not as something to know, but the categroy of facing unknown-ness.
+The unknown, not as something to know, but the category of facing unknown-ness.

 I learned: Observe breath initiation within violent crying.
 There: Life, activation level, emotions, freedom, and open space.